DmitrySarafaniuk/Qt-work-sample/README.md

 # Qt-work-sample
-Program written on C++ utilizing SQLite database for a coursework
+Training program written on C++ utilizing SQLite database for a coursework